rust-lang/blog.rust-lang.org/content/inside-rust/unite-for-clippy/index.md

 request and nobody’s contributions get stale.

-The underlying mechanism looks like this: Once a contributor opens a pull request, our dear bot [@bors](https://github.com/bors) will prompt them to look at other pull requests (preferably ones without any other reviews).
-After they’ve reviewed a pull request, the contributor gets on a special *secret* list of cool ones, and they’ll both remove burden from the maintainers and get a grateful message from bors.
+The underlying mechanism looks like this: Once a contributor opens a pull request, our dear bot [@rustbot](https://github.com/rustbot) will prompt them to look at other pull requests (preferably ones without any other reviews).
+After they’ve reviewed a pull request, the contributor gets on a special *secret* list of cool ones, and priority on their pull request from the team's reviewers.

 ## Together, we make Clippy healthier